JaishreeJanu/DS-ALGO/Udacity problems/LRU_cache/README.md

 ## Problem explanation for LRU Cache

-Data structure used: **dictionary**
+Data structure used: **dictionary**.
 Two dictionaries: **cache** and **timestamp_cache** have been used.

-cache stores key-value pairs.
+"cache" stores key-value pairs.
-timestamp-cache stores key-timestamp pairs.
+"timestamp-cache" stores key-timestamp pairs.
 Timestamp corresponding to key is updated if it is being read or it being set in the cache.

 ### When cache is full and new key-value pair needs to be added